jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-03.md

 All hers, earned through her own talent and work and determination.

+---

-The victory ceremony was ten minutes later.
+The victory ceremony was ten minutes later, but first came the media gauntlet.

+Photographers positioned Sophia with the trophy—heavy gold-plated metal that caught arena lights, Badminton Canada logo engraved on the base.
+She held it up, grinning so wide her face hurt, cameras clicking from every angle.

+"Smile bigger!
+Hold it higher!
+Look this way!"

+Behind the photographers, teammates held up phones recording TikToks and Instagram stories.
+Maya was already live-streaming, commentary breathless with excitement: "National champion, you guys!
+Sophia freaking Chen!"

+The trophy was heavier than Sophia expected, substantial weight of accomplishment.
+Her arms shook slightly from match exhaustion, but she kept holding it up, kept smiling, this moment too important to let fatigue show.

+"Team photo!"
+Coach Rivera called.
+Team Manitoba clustered around Sophia, trophy in the center, everyone grinning and crying.
+Multiple phones capturing the same moment from different angles, immortalizing victory for Instagram feeds and family albums and future recruiting portfolios.

+Sophia's phone was somewhere in her equipment bag, buzzing constantly.
+She could imagine the flood: congratulations messages, social media notifications, texts from friends who'd watched the livestream.
+Later she'd scroll through it all, save the screenshots, reply to the messages.

+But right now, she was living it.

+She pulled out her phone briefly—one message she needed to see.
+Ethan's text: "NATIONAL CHAMPION.
+I knew you would.
+I'm so proud of you."

+She was still smiling, still reading his message, still feeling the weight of the trophy in her hands when her mother's expression changed.
+When Jordan's hand gripped her shoulder with sudden urgency.
+When she looked up and saw Robert Price walking toward her across the arena floor.

+---

+The victory ceremony happened in a daze.

 Three podiums set up on the court, bronze and silver finalists already in position.
+Sophia tried to refocus, tried to be present for this moment she'd worked three years to reach.

-When they called Sophia's name for gold, she stepped onto the top podium.
-The official placed the gold medal around her neck, the national anthem played, and she stood there at the highest level of her sport.
+When they called her name for gold, she stepped onto the top podium.
+The official placed the gold medal around her neck—cold metal against her throat, red and white ribbon, maple leaf embossed on the face.
+The national anthem played, and she stood at the highest level of her sport, hand over heart.

-Her eyes swept the crowd, found Ethan.
+Her eyes swept the crowd, found Ethan in the bleachers.

 Their eye contact held across the distance.

 This moment was hers.
 This achievement was hers.
 The medal was hers.

-But having him there to witness it made it complete.
+But Robert's presence in the building tainted everything, victory turning hollow before she'd even stepped off the podium.

 The ceremony ended.
 Photographs, interviews, official business.
+Sophia moved through it mechanically, smile painted on, mind racing about what Robert's appearance meant.

-Ethan waited in the lobby area, letting her have her moment with coaches and teammates and family.
+Ethan waited near the lobby area with Jordan and her parents, their faces reflecting the same worry she felt.

 Finally, she emerged from the athlete area, gold medal still around her neck, smile radiant.